National Bank of Pakistan Sports Complex

-National Bank of Pakistan Sports Complex, also known as NBP Sports Complex, is a sports complex located in Clifton, Karachi, Pakistan.
-Formerly, it was the home ground of National Bank of Pakistan cricket team and Karachi cricket teams.
+The National Bank of Pakistan Sports Complex, commonly shortened to NBP Sports Complex, is a multi-sport complex in Block 4 of Clifton, Karachi, Pakistan.
+Owned and operated by the National Bank of Pakistan, the 5.5 acre site contains a first-class cricket ground and academy as well as indoor facilities for racket sports, cue sports, swimming and physical training.
+Formerly, it was the home ground of National Bank of Pakistan cricket team.